Research and academic staff included in Glasgow Caledonian University jobs cut plans

 The current events come amid a ongoing national crisis towards university cuts, deeply affecting both students and staff.
 GCU has insisted that research and the academic staff who contribute to the university are highly valued.
 Yet on campus, it remains tense.
 Staff and student solidarity groups have already held protests outside the university.

-As a university spokesperson noted: “We have started a formal consultation to discuss proposals with trade union colleagues.
+As a university spokesperson said: “We have started a formal consultation to discuss proposals with trade union colleagues.
 We strongly encourage affected staff to engage fully in this process, as their insight and expertise are vital in helping inform the universities final position.”

 Reports understand that a formal HR document – the official legal notice of the mass redundancies sent to the UK government – was submitted earlier this week.